alainahu/public_art_revised/README.md

-# Public Art Installations Findings in Toronto
+# The Impact of Urbanization, Cultural Diversity, and Wealth on Public Art in Toronto

 ## Overview